 He is known to the film community for his work as a film score composer and an actor.
 He scored various films directed by for instance John Ford and Frank Lloyd.
 He shared an Academy Award for the score to Ford’s 1939 western Stagecoach.
 He shared the screen with various stars such as Mario Lanza in The Toast of New Orleans (1950) and The Great Caruso (1951), Elizabeth Taylor in Rhapsody (1954), and Louis Armstrong and Billy Holiday in New Orleans (1947).

 His opera Caponsacchi (1931) was premiered as Tragödie in Arezzo in Freiburg-im-Breisgau and Münster in 1932, and as Caponsacchi in Vienna in 1935.
 The American Opera Society of Chicago awarded Hageman with the David Bispham Memorial Medal for Caponsacchi’s success in Europe.
 Caponsacchi was staged at New York's Metropolitan Opera in 1937 with Mario Chamlee in the title role, Helen Jepson as the heroine Pompilia, and Lawrence Tibbett as the antagonist Guido.
 Other concert works include the concert ballad I Hear America Call (1941), a concert drama The Crucible (1943) and Overture in a Nutshell (1944), a short work for orchestra, all which premiered in Los Angeles in the early 1940s.
 Chamber music works include October Musings (1937) for violin and piano, and Recitative and Romance (1961) for cello and piano.
 In recent years, an increase in scholarship and promotion by Nico de Villiers, Kathryn Kalinak, and Asing Walthaus lead to performances of Hageman’s works across Europe and America.
 The bulk of Hageman’s output is his art songs.
 He composed a total of 69 for voice and piano between 1917 and 1960.
 Until recently Hageman’s compositions were rarely heard with the exception of a handful of his songs being available on recordings by artists such as Thomas Hampson, Roberta Alexander, and Nance Grant.
-In concert, “Do Not Go, My Love,” a 1917-setting of a Rabindranath Tagore poem, being performed most often.
+In concert, “Do Not Go, My Love,” Hageman’s 1917-setting of a Rabindranath Tagore poem, tends to be performed most often.
 Nico de Villiers’s collaboration with the Australian soprano Siobhan Stagg, resulted in a groundbreaking album of 25 Hageman songs of which the majority are world premiere recordings.

 Hageman became a member of the American Society of Composers, Authors, and Publishers (ASCAP) in 1950.
 He was a National Patron of Delta Omicron, an international professional music fraternity and Honorary Vice-President of Florence Foster Jenkins’s Verdi Club.
 Hageman retired at the age of 80 in 1961 and died of heart failure in Beverley Hills on March 6, 1966, aged 84.